-The holiday season is a time for traditions and cutting down the annual Christmas tree is certainly at the top of the list.
-That’s why we rounded up our favorite places to score your family’s holiday centerpiece.
-From Charlie Brown-style saplings to White House-worthy grand firs, flip through the gallery for eight tree farms that offer cut-your-own trees and holiday extras like warm beverages and a jolly ol’ Saint Nick to keep the tykes happy.
+The holiday season is a time for family traditions and cutting down the annual Christmas tree is certainly at the top of the list.
+To help you make the Christmas tree hunting process easy and joyful, we’ve rounded up our favorite tree farms to score your holiday centerpiece.
+From Charlie Brown-style saplings to White House-worthy grand firs, scroll down for nine places that offer cut-your-own trees along with holiday extras like warm beverages, cookies and a jolly ol’ St. Nick to take Christmas wish lists.

 Best Tree Farm to Make a Day of It